Parent & Guest Expectations

 Reporting an Absence

 - Please phone the secretary between 7:45 a.m. and 8:15 a.m. if your child is not to be at school that day.
 You can also leave a message on the answering machine prior to 7:45 a.m.
 (State your child’s name, class, date of absence and reason.)

 Absences for Holidays

 It is the expectation that students will attend school on scheduled school days and take holidays according to the school year calendar.

-If your child is going to be absent for more than one week, parents must contact administration to discuss academic programming for the student during the absence.
+If your child is going to be absent for more than two weeks, parents must contact administration to discuss alternative academic programming for the student during the absence.
 This is at the parent’s cost.